Graphicroyalty - stock.adobe.com

 Great Britain’s 395,000 problem gamblers (according to the Gambling Commission) are not necessarily digital addicts, but smartphones can exacerbate their gambling addiction.

 If digital technologies remove barriers to addiction, one answer is to impose new barriers.
-In a report published in June, the UK Parliament’s All-Party Parliamentary Group for Gambling Related Harm recommended slowing the speed and limiting stakes for gambling based on random number-generated results such as roulette and virtual slot-machines.
+In a report published in June, the UK Gambling Related Harm All Party Parliamentary Group recommended slowing the speed and limiting stakes for gambling based on random number-generated results such as roulette and virtual slot machines.
 It also argued for an independent review of how online gambling is regulated with products classified by addictiveness.

 McAlaney uses an analogy to another addictive substance as a possible model: “If you’re a bartender, you want people to be drinking because it makes the bar money and they are having fun and enjoying themselves.
 But you don’t want them to get to the point where they are so drunk that they become a problem and start smashing things.”

 Bar staff are trained on when to stop serving someone because they are drinking too much.
 “You could see something similar for organisations and software developers, knowing how to detect when something is becoming problematic, getting too extreme,” says McAlaney.

 So how can business software providers act like responsible bartenders?
 Those worried about problem gambling are advised to set time limits, and software could monitor users to enforce something similar, but this has an obvious drawback.

 “To do that, you have got to be monitoring what workers are doing,” says Sal Laher, chief digital and information officer of Sweden-based industrial software specialist IFS.
 “We think that’s a dangerous path to go down.”

 Instead of monitoring individual use, the company tracks how long it takes for its two million users to complete popular processes, then looks for ways to shorten these such as through automation.